theninthsky/client-side-rendering/README.md

 We define a `MAX_STALE_DURATION` constant to set the maximum duration we are willing for our users to see the (potentially) stale app shell.
 <br>
 This duration can be derived from how often we update (deploy) our app in production.
-And it's important to remember that native apps, in comparison, can sometimes be stale for months without being updated by the app stores.

 In addition, the desktop versions of Chrome and Edge automatically freeze inactive tabs and then reload them upon reactivation:
 <br>